 Commercial database migrations

 Aurora provides an ideal environment for moving database workloads off of commercial databases.
 Aurora has functional capabilities which are a close match to those of commercial database engines, and delivers the enterprise-grade performance, durability, and high availability required by most enterprise database workloads.
 AWS Database Migration Service (AWS DMS) can help accelerate database migrations to Aurora with managed features like DMS Schema Conversion and DMS Serverless.
 DMS Schema Conversion will automatically assess and convert schemas and source objects to be compatible with the target Aurora cluster.
 Meanwhile, DMS Serverless automates provisioning, monitoring, and scaling of migration resources.

 Babelfish for Aurora PostgreSQL

-Aurora offers machine learning capabilities directly from the database, enabling you to add ML-based predictions to your applications via the familiar SQL programming language.
+Aurora offers machine learning capabilities directly from the database, enabling you to add ML-based predictions to your applications through the familiar SQL programming language.
 With a simple, optimized, and secure integration between Aurora and AWS machine learning services, you have access to a wide selection of ML algorithms without having to build custom integrations or move data around.
 Learn more about Aurora machine learning.

-RDS Proxy Support
+Amazon RDS Proxy